dburkart/fossil/docs/schema.md

   The difference is semantic; clients can choose to interpret the data differently depending on the type.
   For example, the fossil client will not display any data of type `binary`, since it could contain unprintable characters which have the potential to mess up a terminal.
-* Arrays can only hold one type of data, and the data can only be fixed. `string`, `binary`, and `shallow map` are all variable length, so cannot be held in an array.
+* Arrays can only hold one type of data, and the data can only be fixed. `string`, `binary`, and `composite` are all variable length, so cannot be held in an array.
 Additionally, array length must be declared as part of the upfront schema.
-* A shallow map is a constrained map which can contain any data type except a shallow map.
+* A composite is a combination of types that can be anything except a composite.

 ## Default Schema